-- 1. Open the computer cover.
-See "Opening the cover" on page 10. - 2.
+- 1. Remove the computer cover.
+See "Removing the cover" on page 10. - 2.
 Access the system board.
-See "Accessing system board components and drives" on page 12. - 3.
+See "Accessing system board components" on page 12. - 3.
+Remove any parts that might prevent access to the memory connectors. - 4.
 Locate the memory connectors.
-See "Identifying parts on the system board" on page 13. - 4.
+See "Identifying parts on the system board" on page 13. - 5.
 Open the retaining clips.

-5. Position the memory module over the memory connector.
+6. Position the memory module over the memory connector.
 Make sure that the notch 1 on the memory module aligns correctly with the connector key 2 on the system board.
 Push the memory module straight down into the connector until the retaining clips close.